 Why This Site Doesn't Use The Words Introvert And Extrovert

-While this article is mainly about the terms introversion and extroversion, many of the reasons below are also why I hardly ever use other vague terms like 'geek' and 'nerd' on this site.
+(Note that while this article is mainly about the terms 'introversion' and 'extroversion', many of the reasons below are also why I hardly ever use other vague, loaded terms like 'cool' or 'geek' in my writing.)

-Everyone seems to mean something different when they use the terms introvert or extrovert.
-I'm not just talking about regular people using the term in their day to day lives either.
-Even different psychological theories or personality tests have different definitions for the concept.
+Everyone seems to mean something slightly different when they use the terms 'introvert' or 'extrovert'.
+I'm not just talking about regular people using them in their day-to-day lives either.
+Even different psychological theories or personality tests have their own definitions for the concept.

-Basically, introversion and extroversion are often used as broader categories that a number of sub-traits fall into.
-On this site if I want to refer to a specific sub trait, I'll talk about it separately and directly.
+Basically, introversion and extroversion are used as quick labels to sum up a collection of sub-traits, and definitions vary on which ones are included.
+Like I said, on this site if I want to refer to a specific sub-trait, I'll talk about it separately and directly.

 Too many sub-concepts crammed into one

-Another definition-related problem is that whenever I'm reading a description of what introverts or extroverts are supposedly like, the write up always outlines a whole bunch of sub-traits, tendencies, and preferences they have.
-They're all lumped together to create a profile.
+Another definition-related problem is that whenever I'm reading a description of what introverts or extroverts are supposedly like, the write up always outlines a whole bunch of sub-traits, tendencies, and preferences they're claimed to have.
+They're all lumped together to create a type or profile.

-The thing is I think people and their personalities are complicated.
+I think people and their personalities are complicated.
 It's very likely that many people have some of those sub-traits and not others.
-Saying someone is X, with the implicit assumption that they have all, or many, of these sub-traits often isn't accurate.
-When you talk about each trait separately you don't have this issue.
-Of course, I do understand the value of having a single concept that pulls together a bunch of different ideas, but in this case at least, I think it's gotten way too messy.
+Saying someone is an X, with the implicit assumption that they have all, or many, of X's sub-traits often isn't accurate.
+If I talk about each supposed sub-trait separately I avoid this issue.
+Of course, I do understand the value of having a single word that pulls together a bunch of different ideas, but in the case of introversion/extroversion at least I think it's gotten messy.

 The terms tend to make people feel defensive

-There will be a bigger reaction to the first article because many people tend to see introversion as an acceptable variation in personality, and not something that they should have to change.
-I don't really disagree with that either.
-On the other hand, if you talk about more specific traits, like 'reservedness' or 'shyness' people may still disagree that that's something they should have to change, but they'll tend to look at things on a case by case basis, and it doesn't trigger that immediate "Hey, don't tell me I have to change!
-I'm not listening to anything this person has to say" response.
+There will be a bigger reaction to the first article because many people tend to see introversion as an acceptable variation in personality, and not something they should have to change (a view I agree with).
+On the other hand, if you talk about more specific traits, like 'reservedness' or 'shyness' people may still disagree that they're something they should have to fix, but they'll tend to look at things on a case-by-case basis.
+It doesn't trigger that immediate response of, "Hey, don't tell me I have to change!
+I'm not listening to anything this person has to say!"

-Like a previous point mentioned, another reason the words introvert and extrovert can make people feel defensive is that pieces of writing often are operating under a different definition than theirs.
-If a person reads something like, "As we all know, introverts are shy..." when they believe introversion has nothing to do with shyness, then they'll get annoyed.
+Like a previous point mentioned, another reason the words 'introvert' and 'extrovert' can make people feel defensive is that pieces of writing often are operating under a different definition than theirs.
+If a person reads something like, "As we all know, introverts are shy..." when they believe introversion has nothing to do with shyness, then they'll get irritated.
 Some self-described introverts are really vigilant about the term being used incorrectly because they see it as evidence that the world doesn't understand them.

 They can be self-limiting labels

-According to the reports of many other people who have done it, it is possible for someone who's on the introvert end of the scale to become much more extroverted.
-However, I think the idea of switching from one side of the scale to the other isn't totally accurate.
-It's more that people can add new traits, interaction styles, and behaviors to their repertoire, which they can then draw on depending on their circumstances or their mood.
-They still keep all their previous so-called introverted tendencies, though they might not express those traits with the same degree of strength as before.
-This point isn't about saying whether its right or not for someone to want to do this, or if they should feel they have to change.
-I'm just saying I believe it's possible.
+According to the reports of people who have done it, it is possible for someone who's on the introvert end of the scale to become much more extroverted.
+Maybe not everyone can do it, but at least some claim they have.
+Well, I think the idea of switching from one side of the scale to the other isn't totally accurate.
+It's more that people can add new traits, interaction styles, and behaviors to their repertoire, which they can then draw on depending on their circumstances.
+They still keep all their previous so-called introverted tendencies, though they might not express those traits to the same degree as before.
+This point isn't about saying whether it's right or not for someone to want to do this, or if they should feel they have to change.
+I'm just saying I think it's an option.

 But some people believe that their current level of introversion or extroversion is set in stone.
 They'll say things like, "No, that's not possible.
 I'm an introvert.
-I'll never be able to do that" while referring to changes many other people have said they've already made.
-This attitude may limit someone from growing in a way that would have made their lives more full and enjoyable.
-Someone may like the option to switch into 'extrovert mode' when they feel it's useful.
+I'll never be able to do that", while referring to changes many other people have said they've made.
+This attitude may limit someone from growing in a way that would make their lives more full and enjoyable.
+Someone may like the option to switch into 'extrovert mode' when they feel it's useful (just as someone else might like to cultivate some more classically introverted traits).

 Another belief that may come into play is that introverts shouldn't have to change because that would be selling out and letting the enemy extroverts win.
-Even if growing would make their lives richer, they may resist the idea because of an Us vs. Them principle.
+Even if growing would make their lives richer, they may resist the idea because of Us vs. Them convictions.